brentholtorf/ALAppExtensions/ImageAnalysis/README.md

 # About the Image Analyzer Extension
 The Image Analyzer extension uses powerful image analytics provided by the Computer Vision API for Microsoft Cognitive Services to detect attributes in the images that you import for items and contact persons, so you can easily review and assign them.
 For items, attributes could be whether the item is a table or a car, and whether it is red or blue.
 For contact persons, attributes can be gender or age.
-For more information, see [Image Analyzer](https://docs.microsoft.com/en-us/dynamics365/business-central/ui-extensions-image-analyzer).
+For more information about our extension, see [Image Analyzer](https://docs.microsoft.com/en-us/dynamics365/business-central/ui-extensions-image-analyzer).
+To learn more about Computer Vision, see [Computer Vision API](https://go.microsoft.com/fwlink/?linkid=851476).

 ## Additional Requirements
 In addition to the requirements listed in the [Readme](readme.md) file for the ALAppExtensions repository, if you really want to get hands-on with this code consider using your own model.
 It's fairly easy to do, but you will need an Azure subscription.
 Here are the steps.

 ### To create your own model, and then use it in Business Central
-1. In a browser, go to [ https://www.customvision.ai/]( https://www.customvision.ai/).
+1. In a browser, go to [ https://www.customvision.ai/](https://www.customvision.ai/).
 2. Create a new project.
-Use the **General** type.
+Under **Domains**, choose **General**.
 3. Upload and tag images.

     > [!Note]